 For a slightly different layout from the tree template offered above, this WBS diagram clearly separates all of the levels and labels them.
 This provides both vertical and horizontal organization of the hierarchical tree structure.
 As with the other diagram templates offered here, the visual nature of this work breakdown structure in Word makes it easy to read and understand the relationships between the different levels, tasks, and objectives.

-One such tool is Smartsheet, a work management and automation platform that enables enterprises and teams to get from idea to impact - fast.
+One such solution is Smartsheet, a real-time work execution platform that enables enterprises and teams to get from idea to impact - fast.
 Top project management leaders rely on Smartsheet to help align the right people, resources, and schedules to get work done.

 Use Smartsheet to create consistent project elements, increase speed, and improve collaboration with scalable options that fit individual work preferences.
 Hold yourself and your team accountable, improve visibility into team priorities, and ensure nothing slips through the cracks.